-A powerful G3 geomagnetic storm is slamming into Earth's magnetic field this weekend, lighting up skies across 18 U.S. states with auroras — and raising fresh questions about whether NASA should press ahead with its Artemis II Moon mission, now just 10 days from launch.
+A powerful G3 geomagnetic storm swept across Earth from March 19–22, 2026, lighting up skies across 18 U.S. states with auroras — and raising fresh questions about the safety of NASA's Artemis II Moon mission, now just six days from its April 1 launch date.

 The storm, triggered by multiple coronal mass ejections from Active Region AR4392, pushed the planetary Kp index to 7.0 on March 21.
-NOAA's Space Weather Prediction Center confirmed G3 (Strong) conditions at 23:28 UTC on March 20 and again at 01:54 UTC on March 21, with watches extending through March 22.
+NOAA's Space Weather Prediction Center confirmed G3 (Strong) conditions at 23:28 UTC on March 20 and again at 01:54 UTC on March 21.
+Conditions have now tapered to G1 (Minor), but solar activity remains elevated ahead of the crewed lunar mission.

-Four separate CMEs launched from the Sun between March 16 and 18 are arriving in waves.
-The first hit Earth's magnetosphere late on March 19, and the final pulse is expected to sweep through by Saturday evening.
-A fast-moving coronal hole high-speed stream is compounding the effect.
+Four separate CMEs launched from the Sun between March 16 and 18 arrived in waves.
+The first hit Earth's magnetosphere late on March 19, and the final pulse swept through by March 22 evening.
+A fast-moving coronal hole high-speed stream compounded the effect.

 Key Facts